 The key to email copy is to be relatable.
 To tell stories.
 To treat their email like it’s written to their best friend.
 It shouldn’t be written differently than if it was an email to a good friend you haven’t talked to in six months.

 It’s your preference if you write a long copy or want to write a short document.
 Short composition tends to get more clicks, but those clicks are less qualified.
 Long copy tends to get fewer clicks, but the clicks are highly skilled (they read your whole email!).

 Step 4: Getting The Clickthrough

-Now for the link you include in your email…
+Now for the link, you include in your email…

 Your goal in writing an email is to get folks from your list back to your website for some reason.
 Sometimes, it’s just to place a retargeting pixel or watch a video.
-Other times, it’s because your selling something.
+Other times, it’s because you’re selling something.

-At the end of the day, the link text you use in your email has a LOT to do with how many people click through…
+The link text you use in your email has a LOT to do with how many people click through…

 Getting The Click

 The subject line is the reason that somebody opened up your email.
 It makes sense to use the exact text as your link.

 For example, if your subject line is ‘7 Fat Burning Foods,’ use it as the link in your email, taking prospects to watch the sales video!